zeek/zeek/frameworks/netcontrol.rst

    1398529018.678276 2       NetControl::RULE        ADD     NetControl::SUCCEEDED   NetControl::DROP        NetControl::FORWARD     NetControl::CONNECTION  192.168.18.50/56981<->74.125.239.97/443 -       -       0       20.000000       -       Debug-All
    #close    2018-12-14-18-50-53

-In our case, `netcontrol.log` contains several :bro:see:`NetControl::MESSAGE` entries, which show that the debug plugin has been initialized and added.
+In our case, `netcontrol.log` contains several :zeek:see:`NetControl::MESSAGE` entries, which show that the debug plugin has been initialized and added.
-Afterwards, there are two :bro:see:`NetControl::RULE` entries; the first shows that the addition of a rule has been requested (state is :bro:see:`NetControl::REQUESTED`).
-The following line shows that the rule was successfully added (the state is :bro:see:`NetControl::SUCCEEDED`).
+Afterwards, there are two :zeek:see:`NetControl::RULE` entries; the first shows that the addition of a rule has been requested (state is :zeek:see:`NetControl::REQUESTED`).
+The following line shows that the rule was successfully added (the state is :zeek:see:`NetControl::SUCCEEDED`).
 The remainder of the log line gives more information about the added rule, which in our case applies to a specific 5-tuple.